24011288/Differentiator-using-Proteus/README.md

 4. What happens at very high frequency?
 5. What is practical differentiator?

-## Answer
+## Answers
-1. A differentiator is an op-amp circuit that produces an output voltage proportional to the rate of change of the input voltage.
+1. A differentiator is an op-amp circuit that produces an output voltage proportional to the rate of change of the input voltage.<br>
-2. Vout = -RC(dVin/dt)
+2. Vout = -RC(dVin/dt)<br>
 3. Because differentiation of a sine wave produces a cosine wave, resulting in a 90° phase lead.
-Hence, output leads input.
+Hence, output leads input.<br>
-4. At very high frequency, gain increases and the circuit amplifies noise, causing instability.
+4. At very high frequency, gain increases and the circuit amplifies noise, causing instability.<br>
-5. A practical differentiator includes additional resistor and capacitor components to limit high-frequency gain and improve stability.
+5. A practical differentiator includes additional resistor and capacitor components to limit high-frequency gain and improve stability.<br>